json-schema-org/community/docs/adr/2021-08-26-code-of-conduct.md

 ### Contributor Covenant

-The Contributor Covenant is well established and regarded as a brilliant de-factor Code of Conduct option for open source projects.
+The Contributor Covenant is well established and regarded as a de-facto Code of Conduct option for open source projects.

 * Good, because it is well known and recognised as a good and useful Code of Conduct base
 * Good, because the familiarty of it from other communities will make people feel more comfortable